 vocational rehabilitation, and

-The workers' compensation system evolved quickly after the turn of the 20th century in this country.
-Along with the industrial revolution came bigger, faster, and more complex machinery, and many more workplace hazards.
+This country's workers' compensation system evolved quickly after the turn of the 20th century.
+Along with the industrial revolution came bigger, faster, and more complex machinery and many more workplace hazards.
 Congress passed the Workers' Compensation Act for federal employees in 1908.
-Each state has now passed workers' compensation laws providing benefits for workplace injuries and illness.
+Each state has passed workers' compensation laws providing workplace injuries and illness benefits.

 While the workers' compensation program is national, the states are responsible for implementing it, which means that important aspects of the program vary according to the laws of your state.